PerimeterX/perimeterx-php-sdk/README.md

 #### Configuring Required Parameters

-Configuration options are set in `$perimeterxConfig`
+Configuration options are set in the `$perimeterxConfig` variable.

 #### Required parameters: